wleme/williamleme.com/content/posts/models-and-dtos-in-your-api.md

 tags: ["#API","#csharp"]
 ---

 I religiously avoid using model objects on my API interfaces.
-The reason is really simple, a model is a business entity and you don't want to expose a business entity inadvertently to your API consumers.
+The reason is really simple, a model is a business entity and you don't want to expose a business entity inadvertently to your API consumers. <!--more-->
 #### What's the problem ?

 Consider the following model being used by the business layer of your application and also being returned in a get method of your API